-The Company has entered into leases for building facilities, vehicles and other equipment.
-The Company's leases have remaining contractual terms through September 30, 2028, some of which have options to extend the lease for up to 10 years.
+The Company's leases have remaining contractual terms through January 31, 2030, some of which have options to extend the lease for up to 10 years.
 For purposes of calculating operating lease liabilities, lease terms are deemed not to include options to extend the lease renewal until it is reasonably certain that the Company will exercise that option.
 The Company's lease agreements do not contain any material residual value guarantees or material restrictive covenants.